arvigeus/AZ-204/Topics/App Service.md

 App Settings and Connection Strings are set at app startup and **trigger a restart when changed**.
 They override settings in `Web.config` or `appsettings.json`.

 - **Always On**: Keeps app loaded; off by default and app unloads after 20 mins of inactivity.
-Needed for Application Insights Profiler.
+Needed for Application Insights Profiler, continuous WebJobs or WebJobs triggered by a CRON expression.
 - **ARR affinity**: In a multi-instance deployment, ensure that the client is routed to the same instance for the life of the session.

 ### App Settings

 Configuration data is hierarchical (settings can have sub-settings).
-In Azure CLI `__` denotes the hierarchy.
+In Linux, nested setting name like `ApplicationInsights:InstrumentationKey` needs to be configured as `ApplicationInsights__InstrumentationKey` Dots (`.`) will be replaced with `_`.

 ```cs
 // az webapp config appsettings set --settings MySetting="<value>" MyParentSetting__MySubsetting="<value>" ...